Preconditioned Chebyshev BiCG for parameterized linear systems: Simulation of a transfer function of a time-delay system

-hold, analogous to the shifted relations \eqref{shifted-relations}.
-Similar to the experiments in Section~\ref{sec:Helmholtz}, the linearization here is based on a Chebyshev interpolation of $A(\mu)$ in \eqref{time-delay-sys}.
-Note, the notation in \eqref{last-in-delay} was chosen in order to match the notation in Algorithm~\ref{alg:MCBiCG}, i.e., the scalar $1/\mu$ is the coefficient of the identity matrix.

-This application of the shift-and-invert preconditioners is possible since $K^{-1}$ and the adjoint preconditioner $K^{-T}$ can be implemented efficiently, as pointed out in \cite{Amiraslani2009,KressRoman} and described in detail in Section~\ref{sec:Preconditioning}.
-The process is analogous to the implementation of $(K-\sigma M)^{-1}$ with $\sigma=0$.
-In this way, we do not need to store the matrices $K$ and $M$ or the associated matrices $L_{\sigma}^{-1}$ and $U_{\sigma}^{-1}$.

-The shifted left preconditioned system \eqref{left} is approximated with one execution of Algorithm~\ref{alg:MCBiCG}, generating approximations to $x(\mu)$ as in \eqref{our-problem}.
-The relative residual norm at iteration $i$ is computed as in \eqref{rel-res-pde} with $A(\mu)$ as in \eqref{time-delay-sys}.
+Here we use the Exact Algorithm~\ref{alg:MCBiCG} with preconditioner $K^{-1}$ and the adjoint preconditioner $K^{-T}$.
+The application of the preconditioners is analogous to the implementation of $(K-\sigma M)^{-1}$ and $(K-\sigma M)^{-T}$ with $\sigma=0$.
+The shifted preconditioned system \eqref{shifted-c} is approximated with one execution of the Exact Algorithm~\ref{alg:MCBiCG}, generating approximations to $x(\mu)$ as in \eqref{our-problem}.
+The relative residual norm at iteration $i$ is computed as in \eqref{rel-res-pde} with $A(\mu)$~\eqref{time-delay-sys}.

 The results of this experiment are in Figure~\ref{fig5}.
-We see that our method is competitive for a variety of positive and negative values of $\mu$, and that approximations corresponding to values of $\mu$ chosen closer to the target parameter $\sigma = 0$ converge faster than approximations corresponding to values of $\mu$ chosen further away.
-Note, after Algorithm~\ref{alg:MCBiCG} has been executed once, all solutions corresponding to $\mu$ on an interval can be obtained from scalar and vector computations.
+We see that our method is competitive for a variety of positive and negative values of $\mu$, and that approximations corresponding to values of $\mu$ closer to the target parameter $\sigma = 0$ converge faster than approximations corresponding to values of $\mu$ farther away.
+As the Exact Algorithm~\ref{alg:MCBiCG} is run, each approximation is updated using just additional scalar and vector computations.
+Before each approximate solution to \eqref{our-problem} is returned, a final application of the preconditioner is performed.
+The basis for the Krylov subspace \eqref{krylov-subspace} does not need to be stored if the values of the parameter $\mu$ are determined in advance.
 Additionally, the larger the dimension $j$ of the Krylov subspace from which the approximates come, the more solutions we have access to.

-As before, the nonlinear function $e^{-\mu}$ is approximated using \texttt{Chebfun} in Matlab with truncation parameter $d$ as in \eqref{chebyshev}.
-Note that the computation of $\hat{v}_1$, $\hat{v}_2$, and $\hat{v}_3$ in Algorithm~\ref{alg:MCBiCG} are slightly different in this left preconditioned system.
-More specifically, we take instead
+As before, the nonlinear function $e^{-\mu}$ is approximated using \texttt{Chebfun} in Matlab with truncation parameter $d$ as in~\eqref{chebyshev}.